 Another important factor educating nurses about how to teach smoking cessation to patients is to first emphasize the importance of smoking cessation to student nurses.
 The aim was to identify “(a) how many undergraduate nursing degree programs include smoking cessation education in the curriculum; (b) what smoking cessation interventions were being taught, (c) where in the curricula these were taught, and (d) how they were assessed” (Wong & Stokes, 2011).
-Researchers used the survey design employing online questionnaire also the study used a qualitative approach to the topic.
+Researchers used the survey design employing anonline questionnaire also the study used a qualitative approach to the topic.
 The participants involved in the study were nurse educators at 17 nursing schools offered in New Zealand.
 It did not however give a precise number of participants in the article.
 Data was collected by using the Survey Monkey, a web based online survey tool (Wong & Stokes, 2011).
 The result included: “This study showed many undergraduate nurses are not adequately prepared for this role” (Wong & Stokes, 2011).
 Limitations were stated in the article under the discussion paragraphs.
 “In addition to a number of limitations, the results are not generalizable because of the small numbers and for the following reasons.
 It is not clear how comprehensive the results are.
 We do not know how many staff were invited to participate and how many did not respond” (Wong & Stokes, 2011).

 Analysis of protocol

 With the first article/meta-analysis, it lists many different interventions in which nurses can teach their patients about smoking cessation techniques.
 The interventions are all very similar or similarly stated except for the first intervention of nurses becoming an expert on smoking effects and its relation to the disease of the patient.
 This is one aspect that should be changed and added to the protocol listed in the earlier part of the paper.
 Nurses need to be educated in the smoking cessation before teaching patients.
 The second article researched about the effectiveness of smoking cessation with older adults.
 Interventions were also listed in that article as well.
 One factor that is not listed in the interventions with the protocol is making sure that all patients including older patients need to be educated just as much as the younger adult smokers.
 The third and final article that was analyzed brought the subject of nursing students not being prepared for teaching smoking cessation to their patients.
-This particular subject relates to the protocol because we have to learn early about the importance of smoking cessation and again the effects smoking have the patient.
+This particular subject relates to the protocol because we have to learn early about the importance of smoking cessation and again the effects smoking has on the patient.
 This intervention goes with the first article in stating that nurses need to be better educated on the topic of smoking cessation itself.

 Conclusion

 The protocol once again focuses on the importance of daily teaching of smoking cessation in institution and community.
-Smoking has many bad effects on the body and anyone who is constantly around the patient.
-The articles helped to support and emphasize more on the interventions that nurses need to perform in their daily routine to assure that the patient is clearly and educated thoroughly on the subject of smoking cessation.
+Smoking has many bad effects on the body and anyone who is consistently around the oatient while smoking.constantly around the patient.
+The articles helped to support and emphasize more on the interventions that nurses need to perform in their daily routine to assure that the patient is educated thoroughly on the subject of smoking cessation.
 For the majority of the articles, the interventions support the protocol; however, some interventions may need to be changed/added to the original protocol to help nurses to better their education with patients on this particular subject.
 Protocols are created and then followed by nurses and other healthcare professionals to assure the best possible outcome for all patients in any situation.

 References